Skip to main content

 First Design:

-I wanted to use lighter colors such as light blues and pinks for my first design.
+I wanted to use lighter colors, such as light blues and pink, for my first design.
 I started by placing a small rectangular wooden riser, a shorter tin can, or a small jar positioned upside down as the base.
 You can also use a foam block to lift your decorations higher for display.

 Hand holding a wood riser inside of metal planter